-The... heights and colors for the shrubbery are varied, keeping the foundation bed from becoming monotonous.
-The red of the barberry shrub (far left) and the gold of the false cypress inject interesting coloration.
-Meanwhile, the arborvitae add height to the ensemble, and the juniper ground cover provide some interest at the other end of the vertical spectrum.
+The variation in heights and colors prevent the foundation bed from becoming monotonous.
+The red of the barberry shrub (far left) and the gold of the false cypress (foreground) provide the color variation, while variation in height is provided by the tall arborvitae and the juniper ground cover.

 02 of 18

 This foundation bed offers a twist, as it is located behind a retaining wall.
 This strategy both elevates the entire foundation planting area while also offering hardscape texture in the carefully constructed stone wall.
 This is a good solution where a home's foundation is especially high, as happens when a home is built on a slope or is otherwise elevated.
 The retaining wall structure offers a tiered, step-down approach that makes the transition more gradual.

 This example, with its wide expanse, can get away with having a ground cover (pachysandra) planted in behind a hedgerow of shrubs (boxwoods).
 Wood chip mulch offers a visual echo of the natural weathered-wood siding of the home.

 Raised beds and terraces can offer a good solution for foundation plantings where the home foundation is especially high.Continue to 3 of 18 below.

 This foundation planting is pleasing not only for its use of complementary colors but also through its uniform distribution of plant material.
 The red-green-gold combination is anchored by a Japanese maple tree that provides deep red color, with three dwarf Alberta spruces evenly spaced to tie the whole design together.
 Various other mounding shrubs add color and shape variety to the overall design.